AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/rtp-tag-implementation/implementing-rtp-using-adobe-tag-manager.md

 ---
 # Implementing RTP using Adobe Tag Manager {#implementing-rtp-using-adobe-tag-manager}

-To implement your [!UICONTROL RTP tag] please follow the installation instructions below:
+To implement your RTP tag please follow the installation instructions below:

 1. Log in to your RTP account.